Best Electric Guitar In 2022 – Complete Buyer’s Guide And Reviews

 Best Electric Guitar #1: Fender American Special Stratocaster – Best Overall Electric Guitar

-Founded by the Californian inventor Leo Fender, this company has been known since 1946 for their solid body electric and bass guitars.
+Founded by the Californian inventor Leo Fender, this company has been known since 1946 for its solid-body electric and bass guitars.

 The American Strat is everything that made Fender famous.
-Solid alder body, all-maple neck with gloss urethane finish and 22 full jumbo frets – all are amazing features to have in your first electric guitar.
+Solid alder body, all-maple neck with a gloss urethane finish, and 22 full jumbo frets are unique features to have in your first electric guitar.
 Not to mention the sunburst and cherry red finish available for you to choose from.

-Adding to the looks of this Strat are the chrome hardware and the white scratchplate with matching white knobs.
+The chrome hardware and the white scratchplate with matching white knobs are added to the look of this Strat.
 Although the headstock could have been given the gloss look, it is a minor detail, and I certainly didn’t worry about it when I played the Fender American Strat.

-Our Strat’s body is a three-piece affair, but Fender’s done a good job of matching these ‘sets’ so that the join doesn’t scream at you from several feet away.
-The guitar is very well made and you won’t find the joints, frets, tuners and knobs to be lacking in quality.
+Our Strat’s body is a three-piece affair, but Fender’s done an excellent job matching these ‘sets’ so that the join doesn’t scream at you from several feet away.
+The guitar is very well made, and you won’t find the joints, frets, tuners, and knobs lacking quality.

-The bridge is Fender’s 56-year-old vibrato design, which still looks great, is practical and stable.
-The tremolo, aka “whammy bar”, handles well and is quite versatile.
+The bridge is Fender’s 56-year-old vibrato design, which still looks great and is practical and stable.
+The tremolo, aka “whammy bar,” handles well and is quite versatile.

-The body is all well and good, but does the guitar sound like a flagship Fender?
+The body is good, but does the guitar sound like a flagship Fender?

 Without a doubt, yes.
 The maple neck, Texas Special pickups, and the Fender bridge deliver a broad range of sounds when coupled with a half-decent amp.
-I could easily identify the raw power and warm chords of Fender when I tweaked the settings of the guitar and amp just right.
+I could quickly identify Fender’s raw power and warm chords when I tweaked the settings of the guitar and amp just right.
 The American Special Strat will be what you need it to be.
 A Jack-of-all-trades, I would recommend this to anyone who is looking for a guitar to set him apart.

-The vintage style tremolo further enhances the electronics with block saddle.
+The vintage style tremolo further enhances the electronics with a black saddle.
 You can use a whammy bar with this electric too.

 The great body and great electronics indeed lead up to a great sound.
-Also not as warm as the Fender Strat, it is still very very rich in its tones.
-The Alnico humbucker makes this guitar an excellent electric for rock and metal too.
-Because of the coil-split facility for the humbucker near the bridge, which you can change using the 5-way switch, you have the option of a brighter country sound or a deeper rock sound.
+Also, it is not as warm as the Fender Strat but is still very rich in its tones.
+The Alnico humbucker makes this guitar an excellent electric for rock and metal.
+Because of the coil-split facility for the humbucker near the bridge, which you can change using the 5-way switch, you can choose a brighter country sound or a deeper rock sound.

-I have listened to this guitar on-stage, and I could tell that it does not suit its price.
+I have listened to this guitar on stage, and I could tell it does not suit its price.
 It sounds a lot more expensive than you would expect.
 A beginner will surely be more than happy with this guitar.

 Players who cannot afford the original Les Paul but want a similar build and sound go for the Epiphone without hesitation.
-And believe me, I did the same when I started out.
+And believe me, I did the same when I started.

 The main highlights of the LP-100 are its Mahogany body, solid Maple top with a single cutaway, Mahogany neck, and two Humbucker pickups.
-Basically, all you need for a guitar that you can practice and perform with.
+All you need for a guitar that you can practice and perform with.
 A very close, if not better, competitor for the Yamaha Pacifica.

 The Epiphone LP-100 looks classy and feels classy too.
-It features a white pickguard and four golden volume and tone controls, which are similar to the original LP.
-The other hardware is all nickel and of good quality, including the die-cast tuners.
+It features a white pickguard and four golden volume and tone controls, similar to the original LP.
+The other hardware is all nickel and good quality, including the die-cast tuners.